Phong-Rodrigues Extrinsic Vector-Field Processing

 \subsubsection{Hodge Laplacian}

-Considering just the holomorphic component of the covariant derivative (i.e. the sum of the projections onto $\scalar{T_\mathbf{p}\T}$ and $\asym{T_\mathbf{p}\T}$ we obtain a quadratic energy on the space of vector-fields that is associated with the Hodge Laplacian.
+Considering just the holomorphic component of the covariant derivative (i.e. the sum of the projections onto $\scalar{T_\mathbf{p}\T}$ and $\asym{T_\mathbf{p}\T}$ we obtain a quadratic Hodge energy.

 We measure the similarity between the spectra of our holomorphic energy and the spectra of the co-tangent Laplacian.
 We compare with the spectra obtained using the Hodge Laplacian computed using the Whitney basis.
-For both methods, we use the lumped mass matrix for 0-forms, since the definition of the Hodge energy using the DEC formulation requires inverting this matrix.

-Figure~\ref{fig:hodge.0} shows results for a number of shapes, with different genuses.
-For both approaches we plot the ratio $|ev_h-ev_c|/|ev_h+ev_c|$ where $ev_h$ is the eigenvalue of the Hodge Laplacian and $ev_c$ is the associated eigenvalue of the co-tangent Laplacian, for the first 200 eigenvalues.
-Concretely, for a genus $g$ surface, we compare eigenvalues $2(g+i)$ and $2(g+i)+1$ of the Hodge Laplacian with eigenvalue $i+1$ of the co-tangent Laplacian, accounting for the $2\cdot g$ harmonic vector fields and constant scalar field in the kernels of the Laplacians.
+\fig{fig:hodge.0} shows results for a number of shapes, with different genuses.
+We plot the ratio $|ev_h-ev_c|/|ev_h+ev_c|$ where $ev_h$ is the eigenvalue of the Hodge Laplacian and $ev_c$ is the associated eigenvalue of the co-tangent Laplacian, for the first 200 eigenvalues.
+Concretely, for a genus $g$ surface, we compare eigenvalues $2(g+i)$ and $2(g+i)+1$ of the Hodge Laplacian with eigenvalue $i+1$ of the co-tangent Laplacian, accounting for the $2\cdot g$ harmonic vector-fields and the constant scalar field in the kernels of the Laplacians.

-In addition to comparing the spectra in general, the plots also give the ratio, $\rho$, of the $2g$-th and $(2g+1)$-st eigenvalues of our Hodge Laplacian.
+In addition to comparing the spectra, the plots also give the ratio, $\rho$, of the $2g$-th and $(2g+1)$-st eigenvalues of the Hodge Laplacian.
 Since we expect to have $2g$ harmonic vector-fields, this ratio measures the extent to which the Hodge Laplacian fails to identify the harmonic vector-fields.